ajread4/thm_writeups_publish/overpass_writeup_publish.md

 ## GOOS=openbsd /usr/local/go/bin/go build -o ~/builds/overpassOpenBSD ~/src/overpass.go
 echo "$(date -R) Builds completed" >> /root/buildStatus
 ```
 Basically, the job runs and updates builds from latest code using go.
 If I can change the buildscript to execute a reverse shell, it will be executed by root and I will have escalated privileges.
-In order to do so, I noticed the ```overpass.thm``` in the crontab, meaning it references the ```/etc/hosts``` file to obtain the IP address.
-I can change the ```/etc/hosts``` file to point at my remote machine when it calls the buildscript.
-I know I can change the ```/etc/hosts``` file because of the permissions on the file.
+In order to do so, I noticed the ```overpass.thm``` in crontab, meaning it references the ```/etc/hosts``` file to obtain the correct IP address.
+Therefore, if I can change the ```/etc/hosts``` file to point at my remote machine when it calls the buildscript, the job will call my attack box IP address and run the buildscript on my machine.
+To ensure I can update ```/etc/hosts``` file I checked the permissions.
 ```
 -rw-rw-rw- 1 root root 250 Jun 27  2020 /etc/hosts
 ```